 Figure 9 Visual preferences Blue Ridge Parkway, Southern Appalachians

 New Zealand river

-Pflüger et al, (2010) found in a New Zealand study that preferences increased as flow approached the mean and then declined with higher flows.
-Preferences were strongest when flows were ~60% of the average Pflüger et al believed that aesthetic quality–flow relationships will generally form these concave patterns.
+Pflüger et al, (2010) found in a New Zealand survey that preferences increased as flow approached the mean and then declined with higher flows.
+Preferences were strongest when flows were ~60% of the average.
+Pflüger et al believed that aesthetic quality–flow relationships will generally form these concave patterns.
 They noted that recreational value versus river flows followed a similar pattern.
 They explained the concave relationship by the following observations by respondents:

 - Low aesthetic quality at low flows corresponds to exposed banks and channel areas;

 - Low aesthetic quality at very high flows corresponds to turbidity and the presence of suspended debris;

 - Changes in water color can over-ride water quantity as a determinate of aesthetic value, if the color changes are distinct.

 Schroeder (1991) analyzed the meaning that the Morton Arboretum in Chicago had for its many visitors.
 The Arboretum includes many water features – lake, pond, stream and river.
 These, together with the forest and colors were the most frequently mentioned features.
 Serenity was a word used to describe places with water.
 He wrote, the ability of trees, other vegetation, and bodies of water to function as ‘natural tranquilizers’ may be one of the most significant human benefits of preserving nature… This corresponds with its restorative function (see theme: Health and restorative benefits).